Delaunay Weighted Two-sample Test for High-dimensional Data by Incorporating Geometric Information: Introduction

 In particular, we develop a new nonparametric two-sample test, named the Delaunay weighted test, for high-dimensional data under the low-dimensional manifold assumption.
 Following the $k$-NN test statistic proposed by \citet{Schilling1986}, we propose the test statistic as the sum of all within-group proximities of the pooled sample.
 The proximity is measured by our newly developed Delaunay weight instead of the $k$-NN.
 By incorporating the Delaunay triangulation on a Riemannian manifold \citep{Leibon2000}, the Delaunay weight measures the geometric proximity among data points by taking both the geodesic distance and the relative direction into account.
 In practice, the Delaunay weight cannot be computed exactly because the manifold is usually unknown.
 As a remedy, we compute the Delaunay weight matrix of low-dimensional manifold representations for approximate inference.
-We modify a robust manifold learning algorithm \citep{Dimeglio2014} and apply the classical multi-dimensional scaling (MDS, \citealp{Kruskal1964}) to obtain the manifold representations.
-The stereographic projected \textsf{DELAUNAYSPARSE} algorithm is used to find the Delaunay simplicies for computing the Delaunay weight.
+The manifold representations are obtained following the idea of Isomap~\citep{Tenenbaum2000}.
+We develop the stereographic projected \textsf{DELAUNAYSPARSE} algorithm to find the Delaunay simplices for computing the Delaunay weight.
 The $p$-value of our test is obtained by a permutation procedure, and our Delaunay weighted test is applicable as long as the sample size is larger than the (estimated) intrinsic dimension of the underlying manifold.
 Compared with the kernel test and the local regression test based on local distances that are adaptive to the intrinsic dimension of the manifold, ours further takes the relative direction among data points into account, and thus it is more efficient in detecting the direction difference in addition to the location difference of two distributions.
 Numerical experiments on both synthetic and real data reveal that our Delaunay weighted test outperforms existing approaches, especially when the two distributions only differ in the principal directions of covariance matrices.